MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-manage-warehouse.md

 ms.locfileid: "6319345"
 ---
 # <a name="warehouse-management"></a>Warehouse Management
-After goods are received and before goods are shipped, a series of internal warehouse activities take place to ensure an effective flow through the warehouse and to organise and maintain company stocks.
+After goods are received and before goods are shipped, a series of internal warehouse activities take place to ensure an effective flow through the warehouse and to organise and maintain company inventories.

 Typical warehouse activities include putting items away, moving items inside or between warehouses, and picking items for assembly, production, or shipment.
-Assembling items for sale or stock may also be considered warehouse activities, but these are covered elsewhere.
+Assembling items for sale or inventory may also be considered warehouse activities, but these are covered elsewhere.
 For more information, see [Assembly Management](assembly-assemble-items.md).

 In large warehouses, these different handling tasks can be separated by departments and the integration managed by a directed workflow.
-In simpler installations, the flow is less formalised and the warehouse activities are performed with so-called stock put-aways and stock picks.
+In simpler installations, the flow is less formalised and the warehouse activities are performed with so-called inventory put-aways and inventory picks.
 For more information about basic versus advanced warehouse configurations, see [Design Details: Warehouse Overview](design-details-warehouse-overview.md).

 Before you can perform warehouse activities, you must set the system up for the relevant complexity of warehouse processing.
 For more information, see [Setting Up Warehouse Management](warehouse-setup-warehouse.md).

-The stock-related tasks of counting, adjusting, and reclassifying items may involve warehouse tasks that must be performed on warehouse entries before they can be synchronised with the related item ledger entries.
-For more information, see [Count, Adjust, and Reclassify Stock](inventory-how-count-adjust-reclassify.md).
+The inventory-related tasks of counting, adjusting, and reclassifying items may involve warehouse tasks that must be performed on warehouse entries before they can be synchronised with the related item ledger entries.
+For more information, see [Count, Adjust, and Reclassify Inventory](inventory-how-count-adjust-reclassify.md).

  The following table describes a sequence of tasks, with links to the topics that describe them.